FadelOthman142/-Website-Safety-Scanner/README.md

 ## License

-This project is released for educational and security research purposes.
+This project is released under Apache 2.0 for educational and security research purposes.
 Use responsibly and in accordance with applicable laws and terms of service.

 ## Disclaimer

 This tool is designed for security research and educational purposes.
 Users are responsible for complying with applicable laws and website terms of service when using this tool.